🌲 Front Range Plant FinderPlant finder

 Is Redleaf rose good for the Colorado Front Range?

-Yes.
-Redleaf rose is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Redleaf rose is a well-suited shrub for Colorado's Front Range.

 How big does Redleaf rose get?